Insurance

 COMPLETE the form in its entirety.
 Have your team official complete the team section and your Physician/Dentist complete the back of the form.

-SUBMIT the fully completed form to the Hockey Alberta office within 90 days of the date of accident.
+EMAIL the fully completed form to [email protected] within 90 days of the date of accident.
 You have 52 weeks from the date of injury to submit any receipts/invoices.

 IMPORTANT NOTES: